acemod/ACE3/docs/wiki/development/setting-up-the-development-environment.md

 ---
 layout: wiki
 title: Setting Up the Development Environment
-description: This page describes how you can setup your development environment for ACE3, allowing you to properly build ACE and utilize file patching.
+description: This page describes how you can set up your development environment for ACE3, allowing you to properly build ACE and utilize file patching.
 group: development
 parent: wiki
 order: 0
 ---

-This page describes how you can setup your development environment for ACE3, allowing you to properly build ACE and utilize file patching.
+This page describes how you can set up your development environment for ACE3, allowing you to properly build ACE and utilize file patching.

 ## 1. Requirements